 Students gain a broad understanding of the social, cultural, and economic factors influencing sourcing, manufacturing, and marketing in today's global economy.
 Guest lectures and site visits complement classroom studies.

-The program is completed within an 18-month period.
+The program is completed within a 22-month period.
 In the final cross-disciplinary capstone project delivered before a panel of industry experts, candidates must demonstrate their leadership abilities in addressing the global business concerns of the 21st century.

 For admittance to degree candidacy, students must have satisfied all outstanding prerequisites,

-(GPA) of 3.0, and successfully completed the capstone seminar.
+(GPA) of 3.0, and successfully completed the capstone courses.
 Students must have

 advanced to degree candidacy before being permitted to attend graduation ceremonies.

-Capstone Project Student teams and individuals create a thesis - or problem - that
+Capstone project student teams and individuals create a thesis or problem that reflect

-reflect current industry practices and trends, and must develop creative solutions
+current industry practices and trends, and must develop creative solutions and recommendations

-and recommendations through a presentation directed to executive management, corporate
+through a presentation directed to executive management, corporate entities, or entrepreneurs.

 Time Requirement for Degree Completion